Tuesday, March 28, 2023

 For companies to prove they’re carbon neutral, they need to account for their emissions in order to accurately assess their offsets.
 Companies need to look at three key emissions areas: Scopes 1, 2, and 3 emissions.

 Scope 1 emissions cover any direct emissions from owned or controlled sources.
 Scope 2 covers indirect emissions from the generation of purchased electricity, steam, heating, and cooling the reporting company uses to run its business and all operations.
 Scope 3, which is often not reported and typically the biggest source of any company’s emissions, includes all other indirect emissions that occur in a company’s value chain.
-This can include purchased goods and services, transportation, use of the products once sold, business expenses including employee travel, and more.
+This can be the purchased goods and services, transportation, use of the products once sold, business expenses including employee travel, and more.

 In a recent survey conducted by Fortune, 58 percent of Fortune 500 CEOs said they have plans to achieve net-zero greenhouse gas emissions by 2050, if not sooner.
 That’s up from 36 percent in the previous year.